-Occasionally, errors occur in benefit calculation.
-If such an error is discovered, INPRS is required by federal and state law to correct errors at any time.
-If you receive an overpayment as a result of any error, INPRS is required by federal and state law to recover benefit overpayments.
-If you have an underpayment, you will receive an additional payment from INPRS.
+INPRS is required by federal and state law to correct any errors in benefit calculations.
+If you receive an overpayment as a result of an error, INPRS must recover the overpayment.
+If you are underpaid, you will receive an additional payment from INPRS.

-If you become disabled while in active service as a member of the General Assembly, you may receive a disability benefit if you:
+If you become disabled while in active service as a member of the General Assembly, you may receive a disability benefit if you have:

 The disability benefit will continue as long as the disability exists.
-The disability benefit is computed as though you were eligible for a retirement benefit at age sixty-five (65).
+The benefit is calculated as though you qualify for a retirement benefit at age 65.

-All of the monthly benefit payable from the Defined Benefit plan is taxable income.
-The Plan will report the taxable income associated with your benefits to you each year on a Form 1099-R.
+All of the monthly benefit payable from the DBP is taxable income.
+The plan will report the taxable income associated with your benefits to you each year on a Form 1099-R.

-The taxation rules are complex, so if you need additional information, you should obtain IRS Publication 575; or, if you need further assistance, you should contact your local IRS office or a tax consultant.
+The tax rules are complex.
+If you need more information, you should obtain IRS Publication 575.
+If you need more help, you should contact your local IRS office or a tax consultant.

-Appeals of the Legislators' Retirement System initial determination will be heard by an Administrative Law Judge in compliance with the Indiana Administrative Orders and Procedures Act IC 4-21.5.
+Appeals of the plan initial determination will be heard by an Administrative Law Judge in compliance with the Indiana Administrative Orders and Procedures Act IC 4-21.5.

-You must have standing as a party or a right to intervention to request administrative review.
-The steps of administrative review are http://www.in.gov/inprs/adminreview.htm
+To request administrative review, you must have rights as a party or a right to intervene.
+The steps of administrative review are here.

-The appeal process will allow for additional evidence to be presented by all parties.
+All parties will have the chance to present additional evidence during the appeal process.
 The Administrative Law Judge will submit findings to INPRS.
 INPRS will review the findings of the Administrative Law Judge and issue a final determination.

-All parties will be advised of the final determination.
+All parties will be informed of the final determination.